seyicole/shop/README.md

 4. View UI - https://secure-castle-12417.herokuapp.com/

-Instructions
+HOW TO RUN LOCALLY

 1. To clone repo - `git clone ` repo url

-cd into cloned folder in terminal and type - `npm install` to run locally
+2. cd into cloned folder in terminal and type - `npm install` to run locally